Kinsa/cribbage-board-app/README.md

 - Expo Router for navigation
 - SVG graphics with react-native-svg
 - [React Native Testing Library](https://callstack.github.io/react-native-testing-library/index) for testing
+- [Storybook.js](https://storybook.js.org/) testing and documenting components

 ## Contributing

 This project is licensed under the Apache License 2.0.
 By contributing, you agree that your contributions will be licensed under the same license.
 See [LICENSE](LICENSE) for details.

+### Components

+Components may have unit tests and should have stories.

+Stories live in `components/__stories__/` with one story file per component using the naming scheme `ComponentName.stories.tsx`. _This location is configured in `.storybook/main.ts`._

+Unit tests live in `components/__tests__/` with one test file per component using the naming scheme `ComponentName.test.tsx`.

 ## License